Troy-Smith-95/trax-frontend/README.md

 ## 🧭 Roadmap

-- Add user login and third part sign-in/OAuth with Spotify

 - Add funcitonilty to search for other music (songs, albums, playlists) to analyze and compare against genres

 - Ability to save this music to your account to reference in the future

-- Add inspiration generator - ability to find new songs and generate playlists based around certain audio profiles to help artists find new influences